In short, you will want to replace the belts and idlers in order that it mechanically runs properly and without chewing tapes.

 Also see my YouTube video on servicing these machines, and

 ** A few kits are now available again for a short time **

-Torque kit (see end of this page) for Sanyo VTC5000, VTC5150 and international equivalents, still available for just £2.
+Torque kit (see end of this page) for Sanyo VTC5000, VTC5150 and international equivalents, still available for just £3 including UK post.
 Soldering skills required.
-Not all machines need this modification.
+Not all machines need this modification but it's recommended.

 The main procedure is shown on a top-load video recorder, but is essentially the same (or slightly easier, no the carriage being in the way) on new, front-load video recorders.
 It applies to all Sanyo models from VTC5000 onwards, but note that the VTC5300/5400 series is an older mechanism for which these notes do not apply.